codeconscious/ccvtac/README.md

 ## History

 The first incarnation of this application was written in C#.

-After picking up F# and functional programming out of curiosity in 2024 and creating other tools (such as Audio Tag Tools) with it, I become curious about its OOP capabilities as well.
-I rewrote this application in OOP F# (initially using LLMs reduce the work and time necessary, though a *lot* of cleanup was necessary).
-Ultimately, I prefer the F# code over the C# code, so I kept this version.
-It is not idiomatic F#, but that's kind of the point as well. 😄
+After picking up F# out of curiosity in 2024 and using it to create other tools (such as [Audio Tag Tools](https://github.com/codeconscious/audio-tag-tools/)) in a functional programming style, I become curious about F#'s OOP capabilities as well.

+As an experiment to both test OOP F# and leverage LLMs more, I rewrote this application in OOP F#, only using LLMs for the initial conversion, which greatly reduced the time necessary, though a *lot* of cleanup was necessary.
+Ultimately, I was surprised to see that I preferred the F# code over the C#, so I decided to keep this tool in F#.

+Due to this, the code is not particularly idiomatic F#.
+I'll probably tweak it over time to gradually bring it closer to the functional style, but the tool is perfectly viable and works well in its current blended-style form.